 When I mention castor oil to most people, their first reaction is, “Isn’t that what my Grandmother took?”
 Yes, castor oil has been consumed internally for generations.
 Organic food-grade castor oil makes an excellent laxative when taken internally.

-As a topical, castor oil is rich in ricinoleic acid, which is a monounsaturated fatty acid.
+As a topical, organic castor oil is rich in ricinoleic acid, which is a monounsaturated fatty acid.
 Fatty acids make great moisturizers and humectants when used in skin care products.
 Castor oil is a thicker oil but it blends beautifully with oils such as avocado, grape seed, organic rosehip seed or organic sunflower oil.
-Castor oil, when used in salves or ointments, also help to maintain moisture on the damaged skin and helps to stimulate tissue growth, reducing the risk of infection.
+When used in salves or ointments, it also helps to maintain moisture on the damaged skin and helps to stimulate tissue growth, reducing the risk of infection.

 If you’re in the business of creating CBD balms and salves, organic USP castor oil would make a great addition to the formula.
-Studies have shown that castor oil based salves/ointments have shown reduced pain and inflammation.
-Castor oil is also antibacterial and antimicrobial, increasing the benefits of your CBD product.
+Studies have shown that castor oil-based salves/ointments have shown reduced pain and inflammation.
+Organic castor oil is also antibacterial and antimicrobial, increasing the benefits of your CBD product.

 Organic Food-Grade Castor Oil is sold in 4-ounce, 8-ounce, 16-ounce, half-gallon, 1- gallon, and 5-gallon sizes.
 Please email us directly for full pallet orders.

 Short Term Storage: Air tight container.
 Dark location.
 Cool room temperature.